Illinois COVID vaccine: IL to expand vaccination eligibility to residents 16 and over on April 12

 Residents who don't have access to or need assistance navigating online services can call the toll-free IDPH hotline at 833-621-1284 to book an appointment.
 The hotline is open 7 days a week from 6 a.m. to midnight with agents available in English and Spanish.

-Gov. Pritzker also announced that the state will be adding a bridge phase between Phases 4 and 5 that will be based on science, but offering incremental approaches towards Phase 5.
+Gov. Pritzker also announced that the state will be adding a bridge phase between reopening Phases 4 and 5, based on science but offering incremental approaches towards a full Illinois reopening.

-"COVID-19 has not gone away, but the light we can see at the end of the tunnel is getting brighter and brighter as more people get vaccinated," said Governor JB Pritzker.
-"It's time to begin to cautiously move toward normalcy, and it's imperative that we do so in a way that maintains all the progress we've made to date.
-With projections from the Biden Administration indicating that weekly vaccine deliveries to Illinois will surpass one million doses in April, it is fully in our power to turn the page on this dark and devastating chapter even as we race a tough clock: the new variants.
-I invite all Illinoisans to join me in wearing your mask and getting vaccinated when it's your turn.
-Step by step, we can get out of this the same we came into it - together."
+"COVID-19 has not gone away, but the light we can see at the end of the tunnel is getting brighter and brighter as more people get vaccinated," Pritzker said.

+If vaccinations continue at their current rate, in a matter of weeks the state will allow more people to shop, dine out, and attend social events

 The step between Phase 4 and 5 will allow for greater capacity limits for bars and restaurants, social gatherings, museums and zoos, etc., depending on whether they are indoors or outdoors.
-Bars in particular will be allowed 20% standing capacity, but the six-foot social distancing will still be required.
+Bars, specifically, will be allowed 20% standing capacity, but six-foot social distancing will still be required.

+"We'll move into this bridge phase when 70% of our 65 and older population receives at least one dose of the vaccine," Pritzker said.
+The state's mask mandate will continue.

 The decision comes after weeks of meetings.